 Noor Mahal (Noor Palace) is a palace located in Bahawalpur, Pakistan.

-Tourist attractions of Punjab also has Khewra mines in its list.
-It is the second largest salt mine in the world and is located in Jhelum.
-It is about 245 km from Lahore and the whole mine is situated 288m above sea leve.
+Tourist attractions of Punjab also have Khewra mines in its list.
+It is the second-largest salt mine in the world and is located in Jhelum.
+It is about 245 km from Lahore and the whole mine is situated 288m above sea level.

 It is a major tourist attraction, drawing up to 250,000 visitors a year.
 Its history dates back to its discovery by Alexander’s troops in 320 BC, but it started trading in the Mughal era.

 Rohtas Fort is a Historical Landmark and Tourist Attraction Located In Jhelum, Punjab Pakistan.

 The Rohtas fort was built to crush the local tribes of Potohar, who rebelled against the Sur dynasty after the Mughal emperor Humayun was ousted by the former.

 It took eight years to build the fort, it was captured by Mughal emperor Humayun in 1555.
 Rohtas was also occasionally used for administrative purposes by the Sikh ruler Ranjit Singh after he captured it in 1825.

 Wagah is a village situated in Lahore District, Punjab, Pakistan and serves as a goods transit terminal and a railway station between Pakistan and India.

 The Wagah border was a sight for sore eyes on a charged-up crowd kept on chanting slogans of Allah-hu-Akbar (God is great) and Pakistan Zindabad.